Biden to name Granholm as energy secretary

 In budgetary terms, the nuclear program consumes about 75 percent of the department’s budget, or $27 billion.

-“The Energy Department is actually the Nuclear Weapons Department,” said Daryl Kimball, a spokesman for the Arms Control Association.
+“The Energy Department is actually the Nuclear Weapons Department,” said Daryl Kimball, executive director of the Arms Control Association.

 But its role in promoting research began getting more attention in the Obama administration and is likely to feature prominently under Biden, given his promises to tackle climate change.